Blackthorn (film): Plot

 Twenty years after his disappearance in 1908, an aged Butch Cassidy (Sam Shepard), living under the assumed name James Blackthorn in a secluded village in Bolivia, decides to end his long exile and return to the United States after learning of the death of Etta Place.
-He writes to her son, Ryan, who is in fact his own son, telling him he intends to return.
+He writes to their son, Ryan, telling him he intends to return.
 After years of raising horses and living a solitary life, Blackthorn sets off for Potosí to sell his horses.
 He tells his lover, Yana (Magaly Solier), that he will see her again before leaving Bolivia.

 At Potosí, Blackthorn withdraws his savings from the bank, sells his horses, and then heads back to his village.
 Along the way, he is ambushed and nearly killed.
 He shoots his attacker, but not before Blackthorn's horse, Cinco, bolts off with his money.
 The shooter is Eduardo Apodaca (Eduardo Noriega), a Spaniard mining engineer who claims he was shooting at pursuers.
-He begs Blackthorn to save him, and offers to share part of the $50,000 he stole from Simón Patiño, a powerful Bolivian industrialist and mine owner.
+He begs Blackthorn to save him and offers to share part of the $50,000 he stole from powerful Bolivian industrialist and mine owner Simón Patiño.
 The money is hidden in an abandoned mine, and he will compensate Blackthorn for his help.

 Blackthorn and the Spaniard set out across the desert plateau with Patiño's posse within a day's pursuit.
 They reach the abandoned mine and find the money, but the posse catches up with them.
 Following a shootout, Blackthorn and the Spaniard escape with the money.
 They make their way to Blackthorn's cabin, where the famous outlaw remembers his old friendships with the Sundance Kid and Etta Place, and how they escaped from Pinkerton Detective Mackinley (Stephen Rea).
 Yana joins the men at the cabin, and Blackthorn gives her a pocket watch he won in a card game.
-At first she rejects it as a "gringo machine", but then accepts the gift as something to remember him by.
+At first, she rejects it as a "gringo machine", but then accepts the gift as something to remember him by.
 Despite his asking her to spend one last night with him, she advises she must return to her own family.
 Later that night, Yana returns to the cabin to stay with Blackthorn on his last night before leaving.